Kholeka98/Machine-learning/README.md

  As part of preparing our dataset, we executed the following tasks:
  - Printed and dropped rows with null values.
  - Identified and removed duplicates rows.
+ - Removed Outlier using the mean and standad deviation.

   ### Data Pre-Processing
   - Extracted only numeric values of the mileage, engine, and maximum power columns.